 Pair your light color clothes with “seasonless” colors like navy, black, medium gray or jeans in all washes.

 Leather is a bad insulator, but great to keep the vernal equinox winds off.
-Ok, someone from the Netherlands would call our winds lame and calm weather. 😉 However, the chill factor and still below freezing temperatures make the wind so ugly that people in Interior Alaska prefer 40 below freezing conditions over windy around freezing. 😉 Anyhow, leather is perfect to keep the wind out.
-On chilly days, wear tights underneath for insulation.
+Ok, someone from the Netherlands would call our winds lame and calm weather. 😉 However, the chill factor and still below freezing temperatures make the wind ugly.
+No wonder, people in Interior Alaska prefer 40 below freezing conditions over windy around freezing. 😉 Anyhow, leather is perfect to keep the wind out.
+On chilly days, wear tights or long underwear underneath for insulation.
 The photos below show outfit inspirations what to wear on windy March days.

 Leather pants dressed up with a blazer make a perfect Casual Friday combination on windy vernal equinox days.